maxisi/ringdown/docs/index.rst

 **ringdown** is a Python package for the Bayesian analysis of black hole ringdowns in data from gravitational-wave detectors, like `LIGO <https://www.ligo.caltech.edu>`_ and `Virgo <https://www.virgo-gw.eu>`_.

 `ringdown` contains basic utilities to manipulate strain data and easily set up your own inference analyses quickly.
-The current implementation relies on `Stan <https://mc-stan.org>`_ for sampling.
+The current implementation relies on `Stan <https://mc-stan.org>`_ for sampling the posterior.

 This documentation is being actively developed.
 In the meantime, usage examples can be found `here <https://github.com/maxisi/ringdown/tree/main/docs/examples>`_ and API documentation in the :ref:`modindex`.